Video AAR of the Jan 2016 Marjah Firefight and PFC MEDEVAC

 - At this point, they really made an effort to improve their position by gathering and prioritizing use of, supplies

 - The 10 Core PFC Capabilities Article

 Continuing Pain Management and Urine Eval

-“After pain reassessment the patient stated that the pain medication helped take some of the pain away, but his pain was returning, I then gave another 50mcg of Fentanyl for pain of 9/10.
+“After pain reassessment, the patient stated that the pain medication helped take some of the pain away, but his pain was returning, I then gave another 50mcg of Fentanyl for a pain score of 9/10.
 The patient complained of needing to urinate, urine was observed as straw colored with no visual sediment or strong odors noted.
-50mcg of Fentanyl was again given at 1300 for pain of 9/10.”
+50mcg of Fentanyl was again given at 1300 for a pain of 9/10.”

-- A foley cathter should be placed when possible in order to trend resuscitation efforts.
+- A foley catheter should be placed when possible in order to trend resuscitation efforts.
 Small portable kits are readily available which can fit in a PFC aid bag

 - Listen to our podcast on Urine Output and Foley catheters in PFC